 The prosecution can attempt to prove both “under the influence” and “prohibited level,” but the individual can only be sentenced on one.
 In cases where the alcohol level exceeds .17 or where the driver refuses the test, the penalties are dramatically increased.
 In cases where the driver refuses the test, the police sometimes file an additional charge of DUI Refusal.

 Typically the prosecutor has to prove the “under the influence” charge as part of the DUI Refusal charge.
 When a driver refuses to take the test in a DUI case, it makes it far more difficult for the prosecutor to prove the case, especially if the driver was pulled over for a purely technical infraction (like No License Plate Light).

 On the other hand, a refusal increases the potential penalties if the person is convicted, and causes some judges to be more reluctant to grant limited privileges, etc.

 An officer has to have a valid reason to stop or detain a driver.
-This simply means that he/she has to have a reasonable basis or justification to believe that the driver is breaking a law.
+This simply means that he/she has to have a reasonable basis or justification for believing that the driver is breaking the law.
 Violation of any law will suffice (such as failure to signal a turn).
 Without a valid reason, the whole case may be thrown out.

 Some departments also have portable breath testing devices that can be used at the scene.
-The results of the portable tests are not admissible in evidence to prove the DUI charge, but are simply meant to assist the officer.
-There is no penalty for refusing the field sobriety tests or the portable breath test, although most officers will not be happy.
+The results of the portable tests are not admissible in evidence to prove the DUI charge but are simply meant to assist the officer.
+There is no penalty for refusing the field sobriety tests or the portable breath test.
+However, most officers will not be happy.